Top ten tips for remaining psychologically resilient

 Tip 1: Maintain a social support network.

-It’s much easier to be resilient in the face of work and life's challenges if you have a solid social support network.
-Talking about your feelings and having strong connections with your partner, family, friends, and co-workers helps you be more effective at facing life’s difficulties.
-It is important to make time for these people, and it is vital to have some meaningful connection to loved ones, even if you may not always feel like it.
-This could include something as simple as a phone call or going out to parties with friends.
-Technology has made it possible to maintain connections, even when loved ones aren’t nearby.
+It’s much easier to be resilient to the challenges of work and life if you have a solid social support network.
+Talking about your feelings and having strong connections to your partner, family, friends, and co-workers helps you to be more effective at facing life’s difficulties.
+It is important to make time for these people, and it is vital to have some meaningful connection to loved ones even if you may not always feel like it.
+This could include something as simple as a phone call, or going out to parties with friends Technology has made it possible to maintain connections, even when loved ones aren’t nearby.

 Tip 2: Maintain a third place.

-A vital element of resilience is having a “third place.”
+An important element of being resilient is to have a “third place.”
 This third place should be in addition to your home (first place) and your workplace (second place).
 Your third place(s) should be a physical environment where you go to relax, socialise, and/or engage in an interest/hobby.
 Examples of third places are your gym, local park, library, and so on.
 When under pressure, we have a natural tendency to spend too much time at work or at home, but it is important to spend time at our third place.
 The location—or locations—doesn’t matter, as long as you can relax and de-stress here.

 Tip 3: Get involved.

 It has often been noted that people who get involved in their community, such as through volunteerism, are more resilient than those who do not.
 By volunteering, a person has likely thought about what is important to them and then spends some time on this activity to feel a sense of purpose and involvement.
-This could be as simple as chaperoning your child’s field trip, or as demanding as serving as a board member for a local nonprofit.
-You don’t need to volunteer, but reflecting on which activities are essential to you and spending some time engaging in them can build resilience.
+This could be as simple as chaperoning your child’s field trip, or as demanding as being a board member for a local non-profit.
+It’s not necessary for you to do volunteer work, but thinking about what activities are important to you, and spending some time engaging in them can build resilience.

 Tip 4: Keep a boundary between your personal and work life.